Bisquit-Dubouché Bottle Catalog (last updated Jan 12, 2020)

 Flask:

-White labels; ‘Pinte de Paris’ bottles with letters in gold and black:
+‘Pinte de Paris’ bottles with letters in gold and black, white labels:

-Black labels; ‘Pinte de Paris’ bottles (1970s): (some bottles have ‘Bisquit Dubouché’ written below ‘cognac’; others have ‘fine champagne’.)
+‘Pinte de Paris’ bottles (1970s), black labels: (some bottles have ‘Bisquit Dubouché’ written below ‘cognac’; others have ‘fine champagne’.)

-Yellow and brown labels; bell shaped squat bottles with black and gold capsules (1980-90s):
+3d. bell shaped squat bottles with gold coloured labels; with black and gold capsules (1980-90s):

-Yellow and brown labels; bell shaped squat bottles with gold capsules (1980-90s):
+bell shaped squat bottles with gold coloured labels and gold capsules (1980-90s):

 4. Napoléon